carpentries/instructor-training/episodes/11-practice-teaching.md

 ways that you can set the stage for receiving or providing feedback in a way that facilitates growth.

 *   Initiate feedback as the instructor.
-It's better to ask for feedback than to receive it unwillingly.
+It is better to ask for feedback than to receive it unwillingly.

 *   Ask for and give specific feedback.
 See a great example of this from this Lunar Baboon comic: ![Giving Good Feedback](../fig/feedback-artwork.jpg "Comic from http://www.lunarbaboon.com/comics/feedback.html")